-Students who fail to meet the state standard on Reading/ELA TAKS are required to take this course.
+Students who fail the state standard on Reading/ELA TAKS or fall below district criteria are required to take this course.

 Academic Literacy I (first year) involves practicing literacy strategies for students to build success and become proficient in the areas of word analysis, vocabulary, reading fluency, written response, and critical thinking, therefore, preparing students for college readiness and/or post-secondary success.